-Photographer Abhishek Singh is the Edge of Humanity Magazine contributor of this documentary photography.
+Photographer Abhishek Singh and Writer Saurabh Goyal are the Edge of Humanity Magazine contributor of this documentary photography.
 From the project ‘Ghazipur Garbage Hill’.
 To see Abhishek ’s body of work, click on any image.

 A mountain of sorts stands at the eastern end of Delhi.